pip-services/pip-services-docs/content/en/toolkit_api/golang/expressions/tokenizers/_index.md

 Interface for TokenizerStates.

 #### [IWhitespaceState](iwhitespace_state)
-Defines an interface for tokenizer state that processes whitespaces (' ‘, ‘\t’).
+Defines an interface for tokenizer state that processes whitespaces (' ', '\t').

 #### [IWordState](iword_state)
 Defines an interface for tokenizer state that processes words, identificators or keywords.